ArieL-CanoY/cybersecurity/Operating System/Linux/Managing Users and Groups.md

 Need to delete, add, change username, change group name, print name/group name and directories?
 Or you want to mess up other users?
 Look at below

+# Note
+- to know the path of specific command, run "which (command)" to show it

 ### Users:
 ```python
 >> whoami - print current username